teamclairvoyant/airflow-rest-api-plugin/README.md

 ##### kerberos

-Start a kerberos ticket renewer
+Start a kerberos ticket renewer.
+Supports both http GET and POST methods.

 Available in Airflow Version: 1.6.0 or greater